ZettaIO/postal-admin-client/README.md

 ## Contributing

 Do not hesistate creating pull requests with completed or partial work or create issues.
-There very likely many things to improve.
+There are very likely many things to improve.